Eat Well to Keep Mind Sharp

 Bags of lettuce and spinach may not be as pristine as they seem.
 British scientists found that during 5 days of refrigeration, traces of nutrient-rich juice released from crushed leaves in bags of salad greens nourished Salmonella bacteria and increased its growth by up to 280-fold compared to sterile water.
 The juices also enhanced the bacteria’s ability to attach to the sides of the plastic bags, as well as to the leaves, as reported in Applied and Environmental Microbiology.Sniffing Out Alzheimer’s Disease

 A decade or more before memory-related symptoms of Alzheimer’s disease (AD) appear, disordered processes are underway in the brain - including changes that may affect sense of smell.
-In a study published in Annals of Neurology, researchers gave 183 community-living older adults cognitive tests to assess brain function, followed by tests of their ability to recognize and remember familiar odors, such as leather, menthol and grape.Have Chronic Disease?
-Avoid Inactivity
+In a study published in Annals of Neurology, researchers gave 183 community-living older adults cognitive tests to assess brain function, followed by tests of their ability to recognize and remember familiar odors, such as leather, menthol and grape.Exercising with Chronic Disease

-Self-reported physical activity rates tend to decrease with age, especially in people with chronic disease, according to a recent CDC telephone survey of randomly-selected U.S. adults age 50 and older.Sleep Apnea Could Stall Weight Loss
+Self-reported physical activity rates tend to decrease with age, especially in people with chronic disease, according to a recent CDC telephone survey of randomly-selected U.S. adults age 50 and older.Sleep Apnea May Slow Weight Loss

 In a one-year weight loss trial based on dietary counseling, 175 obese adults with metabolic syndrome and at high risk for obstructive sleep apnea lost less weight and were 70% less likely to lose at least 5% of their weight, compared to those at low sleep apnea risk (assessed by a standard screening survey).
 Sleep apnea causes shallow breathing or breathing pauses during sleep.Diabetes Diet: What to Eat